 What can you do to reduce those wasted hours in your life and your workplace?
 One possibility is to go virtual – and that’s a trend that’s on the rise in many organizations.
 In a Frost & Sullivan survey of C-level executives, web and video conferencing ranked high for awareness and usage.
 In fact, 85% of the respondents were aware of the benefits of web and video conferencing and 58% routinely use it within their companies.

 The move to online meetings has multiple driving factors:

 Reducing expenses.
 More companies are more distributed than ever before.
 Virtual meetings mean distributed teams can work together more easily, without incurring costs for airfares, hotels, rental cars, and meals, or wasting time in airport security lines.

-Many companies are also reducing field sales people and relying on inside sales teams.
+Many companies are also reducing field salespeople and relying on inside sales teams.
 The inside sales rep can do a demo in a virtual meeting, going far beyond the impact of a phone call (and far under the budget of an in-person visit).

 Convenience.
 Setting up an online meeting is easy.
 In many cases, you download the meeting software and integrate it with your email; now everything you need is on your desktop.
 You can skip the paraphernalia and devices of real-time meetings, such as projectors and paper presentations.
 You can schedule a meeting and invite attendees using this integrated system, and you can also host a meeting at the drop of a hat.
-Some solutions are cloud-based, in which case you need install nothing.
+Some solutions are cloud-based, in which case you need don’t need to install anything.